gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 ### Data and variables

-There are two sets of data used in this replication study: the original files given with the lab, and the newly downloaded files added for improved reproducibility.
-The newly downloaded files *should* contain the same information as the original givens, but this will be tested in the analysis code.
-All data sources are secondary.
+The original data made available for the lab in 2021 is stored under data/raw/public and will be used for the replication.

 ### Secondary Data Sources

-### Raw Data; Given
+### Raw Data
-#### 2016_Contingent_Congressional_Plan_Corrected.shp (data/raw/public/givens/2016_Contingent_Congressional_Plan_Corrected.shp)
+#### 2016_Contingent_Congressional_Plan_Corrected.shp

 **Standard Metadata**